Ippo343/DangIt/README.md

 **Use only if you are ok with testing unfinished mods!**

 This mod requires the latest version of Module Manager to function: you can get it [here](http://forum.kerbalspaceprogram.com/threads/55219-Module-Manager-1-5-6-%28Jan-6%29).
+This mod bundles KSPAPIExtentions.dll inside of it's mod folder.